allegro/blog/_posts/2023-06-21-management-engineering-acrobatics.md

 tags: [tech, coding, management, developer, team leader, career path]
 ---
 After six years as a Team Leader, I went back to hands-on engineering work, and I’m very happy about taking this step.
-While it may appear surprising at first, it was a well-thought-out decision, and actually the second time already I’ve performed such a maneuver.
+While it may appear surprising at first, it was a well-thought-out decision, and actually I’ve already performed such a maneuver once before.

 ## Background